amovfx/lifeguide/flaskapp/src/book/static/content/lifeguide/03_mastery/data_management.24.md

 If you split time between work and home for your job, make sure your workspaces at work and home are identical.

-Capture your tasks, ideas ,and reminders in trusted external collections tools.
+Capture your tasks, ideas, and reminders in trusted external collections tools that are digitized.
+Then, you can see everything you need to see at work or at home.
+If you write it down with pen and paper, itâ€™ll get confusing.

 Clarify: empty all your external collection tools weekly.
 Purge your system once a year from your system becoming a bloated mess.